bryantryoung/oak-cli/README.md

-# 🌳 Oak - A CLI tool for visualizing directories with lots of color!
+# 🌳 Oak - A CLI tool for visualizing directories with lots of color

-## Oak CLI is a tool I made for fun in my free time to familiarize myself with publishing packages publicly to npm.
+## Oak is a tool I made for fun in my free time to familiarize myself with publishing packages publicly to npm.
 Feel free to submit a PR or open an issue if you find a bug or have a feature request!

 Install the package globally with either yarn or npm: